musicalentropy/musicalentropy.github.io/_posts/2016-12-4-Spaceship Delay.md

 {% include youtubePlayer.html id="LhkXNCmctHw" %}

 I had also a very good idea for the user interface, which is why I called my plug-in "Spaceship Delay", but... unfortunately I underestimated a lot the amount of time necessary to make it a reality, so with a lot of frustration, I had to keep using the prototype user interface for the KVR DC 16 plug-in itself as well.
 Hopefully for you readers, I plan to update the UI when the contest is done !
 And I got that idea of putting a manual / tutorial embedded in a plug-in for a long time, from the moment I saw that feature in Ableton Live.
 I was thinking about putting it in Guitar Gadgets 2 years ago but I didn't have enough time.
 For the KVR DC 16, I did succeed, and I'm happy with the result there too.
-Designing something like that for my recent [JUCE Summit / ADC talks](https://www.youtube.com/channel/UCaF6fKdDrSmPDmiZcl9KLnQ) might have helped
+Designing something like that for my recent [JUCE Summit / ADC talks](https://www.youtube.com/channel/UCaF6fKdDrSmPDmiZcl9KLnQ) might have helped too.

 ## Final words